australia/mobtranslate.com/README.md

     - kuku_yalanji
 ```

-Dictionaries get compiled and can be imported into different apps
+Dictionaries get compiled and can be imported into different apps.